hyperswine/termina/HOWTOUSE.md

 # Terminal Phoenix

-A spotlight-like terminal interface built with Phoenix LiveView and styled with Tailwind CSS.
+A spotlight-like terminal interface built with Phoenix.

 ## Features

-### 🔍 Spotlight-Style Interface
+### Spotlight-Style Interface

 - Press `Ctrl+K` (or `Cmd+K` on Mac) to open the terminal modal
 - Press `Escape` to close the modal
-- Clean, modern UI with gradient background and backdrop blur effects

-### 🔥 Three Operating Modes
+### Three Operating Modes

 #### 1. Search Mode (`>`)